Today is an excellent day to learn more about the health benefits of ginger.

 Try to make ginger a part of your regular diet and you’ll enjoy these health benefits and many more!

-My favorite in the list of health benefits of ginger is that it’s helpful in relieving symptoms of arthritis.
-What’s yours?
+My favorite benefit on the list of health benefits of ginger is that it helps relieve symptoms of arthritis.